Robert Nemeček: Media career

 After his army service ended, Nemeček relocated to London, where he remained until 1979.
 After his return from London, he worked in Dadov Theatre as an editor of the theatre's rock concerts program.
-He moved to London again from 1983 to 1988, where, among other things, he was a correspondent for various papers under the umbrella of Politika a.d., like RTV revija (Radio and Television Revue) and YU video.
+He moved to London again from 1983 to 1988, where, among other things, he was a correspondent for various papers under the umbrella of Politika a.d., like RTV revija (Radio and Television Revue), YU video and Pop Rock.

 Nemeček started his career in television as becoming the film program editor at RTV Politika.
 In the 1990s he became the editor of film program on Television Pink, introducing the Serbian public to The Simpsons, The X-Files, Friends, La Femme Nikita, The Sopranos and other series. from April 2004 to April 2007 he was the assistant general director on Radio Television of Serbia.
 From February to December 2010, he was the editor-in-chief of TV Avala.